veerinee/gitpractice/README.md

 # gitpractice
-It is just for practice
+It is just for practice.
+Editing this.